Programming with NDIP

 In both cases, an error is received from the ndip-galaxy library.

-When changing the tool id, a Tool not found
+When changing the tool id, a Tool not found error will be

 returned.
 When selecting an invalid parameter, a

-parameter 'option': an invalid option was selected
+parameter 'option': an invalid option was selected error

 will be returned.